henrikstengaard/eab-whdload-games-aga-menu-package/README.md

 **Show all**

+Show all action updates AGS2 menu to show all games or demos regardless of them being installed or not.

-Show all iterates through all .ru_ files in DH1:Menu/AGS2Games or DH1:Menu/AGS2Demos and renames .ru_ files to .run to show them in AGS2 menu.
+Configure menus iterates through all .ru_ files in DH1:Menu/AGS2Games or DH1:Menu/AGS2Demos and renames .ru_ files to .run to show them in AGS2 menu.

 **Hide all**

+Hide all action updates AGS2 menu to hide all games or demos regardless of them being installed or not.

-Hide all iterates through all .run files in DH1:Menu/AGS2Games or DH1:Menu/AGS2Demos and renames .run files to .ru_ to hide them from AGS2 menu.
+Configure menus iterates through all .run files in DH1:Menu/AGS2Games or DH1:Menu/AGS2Demos and renames .run files to .ru_ to hide them from AGS2 menu.

 ## Requirements